FTorch - A library for coupling (Py)Torch machine learning models to Fortran codes.

 FTorch

-It is desirable to be able to run machine learning (ML) models directly in Fortran.
-ML models are often trained in some other language (say, Python) using a popular frameworks (say, PyTorch) and saved.
-We want to run inference on this model without having to call a Python executable.
-To achieve this we use the existing Torch C++ interface, LibTorch.
+It is desirable to run machine learning (ML) models directly in Fortran.
+However, ML models are often trained in some other language using popular frameworks (say, Python and PyTorch).

 FTorch is published in JOSS.
 To cite it in your work please refer to: